Business-centred analysis of Africa–Europe cooperation

 We research what holds the partnership back — from risk penalties and investment barriers to the cultural gaps that policy frameworks cannot fix alone.

-Try the navigator →Our podcast series brings researchers, policymakers and business leaders together to discuss what the evidence shows and what needs to change.
+Try the Navigator →Our podcast series brings researchers, policymakers and business leaders together to discuss what the evidence shows and what needs to change.

 Listen now →Latest European Parliament coverage filtered daily for Africa relevance.